apollosolutions/governance-example/example_governance_doc.md

 - [Observability in GraphOS](https://www.apollographql.com/tutorials/supergraph-observability)
 - [Testing for both clients and the servers](https://www.apollographql.com/tutorials/testing)

+A full list of Enterprise courses can be found [here](https://www.apollographql.com/tutorials/browse/?categories=enterprise)

 ### Additional Resources

-- Another great reference for GraphQL is the official [GraphQL website](https://graphql.org/learn/)
+- Another great reference for GraphQL is the [GraphQL website](https://graphql.com/learn/)
 - Teams are also encouraged to run through [Supergraph Architecture Framework (SAF) assessment](https://saf.apollographql.com/) to better understand their GraphQL posture across several pillars like Reliability, Security, Operational Excellence, Performance and Developer Experience
+- A full reference of the [GraphQL spec](https://spec.graphql.org/)

 ## Background